PauseAI/pauseai-website/src/posts/faq.md

 ### Some other person says there is no risk of extinction from AI

 There is disagreement on this topic, and it's hard to be completely certain about this, but the *majority of AI researchers believe that there is a serious (>10%) risk that everybody dies.*
-Would you enter an airplane if over half of airplane engineers told you there's a larger than 10% chance it will crash?
+Would you enter an airplane if half of airplane engineers told you there's a larger than 10% chance it will crash?